 Online stores don’t have any of that stuff.
 Blue Nile and James Allen are two of the biggest online retailers.

 Another reason is that many of the psychological tricks salespeople use will only work in person.
 When you buy an engagement ring online, there are no games or tricks.
 Just the diamond and the ring.

 There are other tactics retailers can use but they’re less effective.
 They may use scarcity (this is the only one left!) but they won’t butter you up, try to be your friend, or offer up some fantastic financing deal you just can’t turn down while plying you with glasses of champagne.

-When buying, keep in mind that diamonds are rated one of two reputable major rating agencies – the Gemological Institute of America (GIA) and American Gem Society (AGS).
-They're both good rating systems and sometimes it comes down to the preference of the retailer and the diamond.
+When buying, keep in mind that diamonds are rated by one of two reputable major rating agencies – the Gemological Institute of America (GIA) and American Gem Society (AGS).
+They’re both good rating systems and sometimes it comes down to the preference of the retailer and the diamond.

 American Gem Society (AGS) Rating System

 The AGS rating system rates a diamond on three C’s (cut, clarity, color) with a 0-10 scale, with the highest rating being a zero.